-Position Required Share Ownership Level (multiple of base salary)
+Position (multiple of base salary)

 CEO 6X

 Executive Vice Presidents 3X

 Senior Vice Presidents 3X

 Other Executive Officers 1.5X

 Our stock ownership guidelines are reviewed periodically to ensure ongoing market competitiveness and reasonableness.
-As of our latest measurement date (December 31, 2020), all of our NEOs who were subject to the guidelines have met their respective required ownership levels, other than (i) Mr. Cardew, who became subject to the guidelines upon his transition to the role of Senior Vice President and CFO during 2019, and (ii) Mr. Esposito, who joined the Company in September 2019.
+As of our latest measurement date (December 31, 2021), all of our NEOs who were subject to the guidelines have met their respective required ownership levels, other than Mr. Cardew, who became subject to the guidelines upon his transition to the role of Senior Vice President and CFO during 2019.